YOUR GUIDE TO AFRICA’S ICONIC TREES

 Although the Acacia species can be found in other parts of the world, the two species endemic to Africa are signature trees that will often be seen during your safari; and create the perfect sunset photograph.

-Whistling Thorn is commonly seen on the savannas of East Africa, particularly the Serengeti plains.
-This Acacia can grow up to 5 metres (18 feet) in height, but often.
+Whistling Thorn is commonly seen in the savannas of East Africa, particularly the Serengeti plains.
+This Acacia can grow up to 5 meters (18 feet) in height, but often.
 Whistling Thorns have adapted to living in dry climates and during each season, the Acacia prepares itself for survival by releasing leaves during the summer months and blossoming beautiful flowers in the winter months.

-Flat-top/Umbrella Thorn Acacia’s are dotted throughout Southern and Eastern Africa.
-These canopied trees can reach up to 16 metres tall (52 feet).
-When fully-matured, the bark is usually a crimson hazel colour; while the younger trees display a pale amber hazel colour.
+Flat-top/Umbrella Thorn Acacias are dotted throughout Southern and Eastern Africa.
+These canopy trees can reach up to 16 meters tall (52 feet).
+When fully matured, the bark is usually a crimson hazel colour; while the younger trees display a pale amber hazel colour.